50 Interesting & Fun Facts About Arizona State You Should Know

 Arizona has a London Bridge in Lake Havasu City

 It was decommissioned due to sinking too much into the ground around the river.
 However, it was purchased in the 1960s and refurbished to be used in Lake Havasu City.
-It's been in use there since 1971.
+It's been in use here since 1971.

 It snows in Arizona

 While there are plenty of deserts in the state, you'll also find plenty of places in northern Arizona where you'll encounter snow.
 Much of the state is elevated, and its mountains are tall enough to allow for all four seasons to occur each year.
+Some places can even get an average of over 21 feet of annual snowfall.
+That's definitely enough snow to go skiing!

 There are no dinosaur bones in the Grand Canyon